gavin-barro/DataRacers/database/json-model.md

     *

-## The Person Collection
+## The Race Event Collection

-The department and college data can be stored with the person; once entered, it hardly changes.
-Departments and colleges do not necessarily need to be stored in the database in their own collection(s), because they're used only for lookup for Person data entry.
-The role(s) a person have per event year is stored with the person, because this information will be needed to known what permissions a person has when they log in.
+The location, date, and creator are stored in the Race Event Collection.
+Since race events are usually created in advance, the location and date are predetermined and don't often change (except in rare circumstances).
+The Creator of the race does not change.
-A link (dbms specific) is stored to the workshop, if the person is connected to a workshop.
+A link (dbms specific) is stored to the person who created the event (race event organizer).
+This is linked with our Person collection.

 ```
 {
-    'id': 'elkadima',
-    'email': 'elkadima@jmu.edu',
-    'type': 'faculty',
-    'first_name': 'Mona',
-    'last_name': 'Rizvi',
-    'phone': '15401111111',
+    'raceid': '322',
+    'location': 'Canada',
+    'official_name': '2024 Canadian Grand Prix'
+    'date': '03-24-2024',
-    'department': {
+    'creator': {
-        'code': 'CS',
+        'id': '10',              # DBMS-specific linking
-        'name': 'Computer Science,
+        'name': 'Frances Baguette',
-        'auh_name': 'Vetria Byrd',
-        'auh_email': 'byrd@jmu.edu',
-        'college': {
-            'code': 'CISE',
-            'name': 'College of Integrated Science and Engineering',
-            'dean_name': 'Jeff Tang',
-            'dean_email': 'tang@jmu.edu',
     }
-    },
-    roles: [
-        {
-            'year': 2024
-            'role': {
-                'role': 'organizer',
-            },
-        },
-        {
-            'year': 2024
-            'role': {
-                'workshop_id': 321    # DBMS-specific linking mechanism
-                'role': 'lead',
-            },
-        },
-        {
-            'year': 2023
-            'role': {
-                'workshop_id': 299   # DBMS-specific linking mechanism
-                'role': 'lead',
-            },
-        },
-    ]
 }
 ```